Our Blog

 What happens following a local outbreak

-If avian influenza infection is suspected at a location, then all birds are evaluated by a vet.
+If avian influenza infection is suspected at a given location, then all birds are evaluated by a vet.
 On confirmation of disease then all the birds on the site are subjected to a humane cull order.
-There will be no “get out of jail free card” to play here however – all birds die.
+There can be no “get out of jail free card” to play here however – all birds die.

 Temporary no-movement zones are then created around ground zero.
 Once the final tests come back and their strain is identified, the following zones are declared.
 Severe movement restrictions are put in place in the active Protection Zones and active Surveillance Zones.
 No movement of birds in, or out, or within etc. Surveillance zones are in place for about a month, but checking on the APHA website or viewing the interactive map will give you the current picture.
 Rules then revert to Prevention zone rules when the active zones are no longer in the active state.